Last updated: 2025-07-29

 Subjects completed the experiment by clicking a link with the uniquely generated id code.
 Subjects were able to use the link multiple times; further, subjects were able to exit the experiment at any time.
 Consequently, the datafile contains partially completed data for some subjects which needed to be identified and removed.

-A handful of subjects (N = 8) had less than chance accuracy on the easiest RDK indicating equipment problems or a misunderstanding of task directions.
-We removed these participants from further anlaysis leaving 41 and 50 in the fixed and random location conditions, respectively.
+After removing any participants who had less than chance accuracy on the easiest RDK indicating equipment problems or a misunderstanding of task directions, there were 41 and 51 in the fixed and random location conditions, respectively.

 We first summarize performance by answering the following questions:

-Across both conditions, participants completed 3.9 tasks during the phase and NaN tasks during the phase.
+Across both conditions, participants completed 3.91 tasks during the untimed phase and 3.44 tasks during the deadline phase.

 We next analysed performance on the RDK discriminations.
 We then asked: